maxdeviant/degree/Assignment_6.md

 However, they have also become another tool for phishers to trick their targets.
 Shortened addresses are impossible to critique at a quick glance, requiring the user to hover over the link to see the full address that it redirects to.
 Even then, this often requires a compatible browser or URL shortening service to see the true location the link goes to.

+For example, the shortened URL `bit.ly/1hxb7uJ` might redirect to `google.com`.

 Thankfully, the use of URL shorteners has decreased this year:

 > “Phishers continue to use “URL shortening” services to obfuscate phishing URLs, but such use plummeted to only 270 attacks in 1H2013, sharply down from 785 in 2H2012.